Formerly Coupled Up: Moniece Slaughter Details Relationship With Shaq And What She Did To Make Him Dump Her

 You can peep Moniece’s full interview detailing her relationships here.

 They seem amicable!
 That’s great.
 Previously, Moniece shocked people after revealing she had a secret relationship with R&B singer Tank.
-In 2017 she talk about being 19 and involved with Tank who was 30-31 at the time and in a relationship with his now-wife Zena Foster.
+In 2017, she talked about being 19 and involved with Tank who was 30-31 at the time and in a relationship with his now-wife Zena Foster.

 Moniece blasted Tank in an interview after he had mentioned she was a “hit it and quit it” situation previously.
 She did not like that at all.